everythingeverywhere/tas-local-k8s/README.md

-#Installing TAS for Kubernetes on Kind (WIP)
+# Installing TAS for Kubernetes on Kind (WIP)
+### *Currently in the early stages of development and features are changing rapidly*

-*Create your kubernetes cluster*
+Create your kubernetes cluster
 ```
 kind create cluster --config=./cf-for-k8s/deploy/kind/cluster.yml --image kindest/node:v1.16.4
 ```
  Access your cluster
 ```
 kubectl cluster-info --context kind-kind
 ```